- Current Local Conditions and Forecast

 Severe Weather EOC Activation

-When the National Weather Service issues a severe thunderstorm or tornado watch, the Emergency Management Division staff is notified immediately via our weather teletype in the EOC, by radio and pager if out of the office, or even by fax at home... detailed NWS bulletins are immediately sent to our home fax machines during off hours.
+When the National Weather Service issues a severe thunderstorm or tornado watch, the Emergency Services Division staff is notified immediately via our weather teletype in the EOC, by radio and pager if out of the office, or even by fax at home... detailed NWS bulletins are immediately sent to our home fax machines during off hours.
 We then immediately activate the Emergency Operations Center with the communications, warning, direction and control, and public information duties being staffed.
 The EOC's communications system is activated including the Amateur Radio Skywarn network.
 Our weather radar and storm tracking system is immediately fired up and monitored closely for approaching or developing severe weather, matching Skywarn spotter reports to real time radar data and issuing warnings to the public in conjunction with NWS meteorologists.
 Here's an example of some of our tracking capabilities:

 |Satellite Storm Tracking||EOC Status Map||Doppler Reflectivity||Doppler Velocity|